AchiniPramoda/3YS2_SPM_Hotel_Management/README.md

 ##The project, Hotel Management System is a web-based application that allows the hotel manager to handle all hotel activities

-#How to start the backend services

 -For this application we have used mern stacks.

-##Express for backend, react for frontend
+Express for backend, react for frontend

+# How start the backend services

---Start Node JS server
+--Start Node JS server--
   1. Navigate to the "Backend" folder
   2. open a terminal
   3. Run "npm install" to install the dependencies